I was invited for a media preview visit, this experience was most similar to a reserved play date.

 Plan your visit to Kids Play Zone

 Location: 900 Market St. Ste M Oakland (plenty of free parking)

-Admission: $10-$12 for open play, inquire directly for small group reservations
+Admission: $15 for open play for the first child, inquire directly for small group reservations

 Website: Kids Play Zone